gu-lseg/intro-to-programming/source/names.rst

 Just like people have names so we can uniquely identify them, in `python` the interpreter also needs to know what you are referring to when you give it instructions.
+For example you would not want it to be possible for there to be 2 methods called 'forward' which did different things as you would not know which method was going to be executed.

 The namespace is a collection of all the available names that could be associated with an object.
 You can think of a namespace as like a register.
 A register is a list of